PS-Wizard/ElectOne/README.md

 - [x] Basic Authentication API
 - [] Database Schema From Business Analyst
 - [ ] Figure out websockets for real-time counts

-## Project Manager:
-- [ ] Validate And Port Over Any Components Made By The Designers to the tech stack.